rosegaray/Likesaver/README.md

 (insert link to demo video)

 ## Inspiration
-I find myself screenshotting memes from Twitter way too often and I wanted a way to automate this.
-I  use [Twitter](https://twitter.com/ "Twitter's Homepage") and the [Pocket app](https://getpocket.com/ "Pocket's Homepage") as a way to archive interesting articles and blog posts so I figured it would be a fun learning experience to try and create a variant of Pocket for picture archiving.
+I find myself screenshotting memes from [Twitter](https://twitter.com/ "Twitter's Homepage") way too often and I wanted a way to automate this.
+In addition to screenshotting, I also use the [Pocket app](https://getpocket.com/ "Pocket's Homepage") as a way to archive interesting articles and blog posts so I figured it would be a fun learning experience to try and create a variant of Pocket for picture archiving.

 ## AWS Services Used